AndreXi/clock-sync/README.md

 >- -HH:MM
 >- +HH:MM

->This will allow you to automate the process for example using *taskeng.exe*
+>If you don't want to see TaskEditor menu, just add '-n' as second argument

 ## Run by EXE

 > Compiled using *[auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe)*

-Download the last build [here](https://drive.google.com/open?id=1MAvog8BaVGXfvGVW1X9ASfKEGTtUB9IU)
+Download the last release [here](https://drive.google.com/open?id=1MAvog8BaVGXfvGVW1X9ASfKEGTtUB9IU)

 Run **main.exe**
 >You can give your time zone as an argument, following this format: